 The hotel is situated directly on the River Elbe, surrounded by picturesque gardens, and its guests have magnificent views of the historic city centre of this unique city in eastern Germany.
 A five-minute walk will take you right to the famous ‘Semperoper’ opera house, the stunning Frauenkirche and numerous monuments and museums.

 Dresden is the capital of the German region of Saxony and is located in eastern Germany.
 Its location is stunning: right on the river Elbe and between Saxon Switzerland and the Elbeland wine region.
 Dresden is literally split in half by the Elbe, which separates the northern Neustadt and the southern Altstadt.
 In terms of appearance and atmosphere, the two parts are not very similar at all; they look like two different cities put together as one.
 Thanks to its central location, Bellevue Hotel Dresden is an ideal starting point for an unforgettable stay in Dresden.

-Meetings with views of the historic centre of Dresden
+Meetings with a view of the historic city centre of Dresden

 Dresden - Germany

 On the banks of the Elbe

 Bilderberg Bellevue Hotel Dresden is a conference hotel with character on the picturesque banks of the Elbe in the center of Dresden.
 The perfect location to give your meeting or event an extra dimension.

 Three-day family package.
 Including breakfast and a Billy Backpack gift.
 Two children up to 11 years stay for free.